-If you’re a senior who doesn’t hit the road that often, it should be relatively easy for you to find cheap car insurance in Hawaii from Geico or State Farm.
-Geico was found in our study to offer the lowest auto insurance rates.
+If you’re a senior who doesn’t hit the road that often, it should be relatively easy for you to find cheap car insurance in Hawaii from State Farm, the company that was found in our study to offer the lowest auto insurance rates.

 The “No Accidents” and “DUI” segments of our analysis used a 29-year-old motorist who drove a 2014 Toyota Corolla 12,000 miles yearly.
 We calculated the estimated monthly premiums based on data from females and males in five zip codes.
 The senior driver in our test was age 65 and drove 4,000 annual miles.
 All drivers in our study had liability limits of 50/100/25 and the same limits for uninsured motorist coverage.

 What Is The Minimum Car Insurance Coverage Requirement In Hawaii?

 Motorists in Hawaii are required to have auto insurance with $20,000 for bodily injury to one person, $40,000 for bodily injury per crash, $10,000 for damage to property, and $10,000 per crash in Personal Injury Protection.

 How Does Personal Injury Protection Work in Hawaii?

 Personal injury protection (PIP) is required in Hawaii, and covers the necessary medical services – such as ambulance, hospital, X-rays, surgery, professional nursing, and rehabilitation services – you require in the immediate aftermath of a car accident.

 PIP kicks in anytime you suffer injuries in a road accident, up to the limits defined in your policy agreement.
 It applies to anyone who is in an accident while using your insured vehicle, provided they were doing so with your permission, and also covers you or any family members in your household if they are hurt in a motor accident as a pedestrian.